tbroyer/gwt-relocation-tests/README.md

 ### new-with-bom

-This project uses the `org.gwtproject:gwt` BOM for dependency management.
+This project uses the `org.gwtproject:gwt` BOM for dependency management, defaulting to version `2.10.0`.

 It works the same as `old-with-bom` except the test libraries default to their version `2.0.0`.

+### old-without-bom

+This project is the same as `old-with-bom` except it doesn't use the BOM but directly depends on `gwt-user` and `gwt-dev`.

+### new-without-bom

+This project is the same as `new-with-bom` except it doesn't use the BOM but directly depends on `gwt-user` and `gwt-dev`.